kharovtobi/breeze-plus/README.md

 ## Purposes

-Breeze icon theme is great.
-But, some icons are missing or don't follow Breeze Design Guideline.
+Breeze icon theme is great for KDE and LXQt.
+But, some icons are missing or don't follow Breeze Design Guideline and KDE VDG decided to remove 3rd Party App icons recently.

 ## Install